scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 and software dependency that can be implemented as a heuristic and tested as a hypothesis.

 The risk analysis framework described above is very general.
-Due to this generality, it suffers from the ambiguity of its terms.
+Due to this generality, the framework suffers from the ambiguity of its terms.
-Depending on the application of this framework, "vulnerability" refer to literal software vulnerabilities such as would be reported in a CVE.
+Depending on the application of this framework, "vulnerability" refers to literal software vulnerabilities such as would be reported in a CVE.
 When we analyze the software ecosystem as a supply chain, we are often concerned about higher level properties that serve as general proxies